Guidelines for students under 18

 In the case of an emergency off campus, please contact Victoria Police on 000 if you are in imminent danger.
 Your carer (guardian) should be contacted for all emergencies where there is no immediate threat.
 In the event that you are unable to contact your carer (guardian), contact Deakin Security on 1800 062 579.

 Safer Community is a Deakin wide service that responds to reports of behaviours that are concerning, inappropriate or threatening, and allegations of sexual, physical or other abuse.
-Safer Community offer support to all parties involved.
+Safer Community offers support to all parties involved.
 If you are worried about someone or something just does not feel quite right, please contact Safer Community (during office hours) for support, advice or information.